s4n7h0/hugo-theme-timeline/README.md

 ### Credits and License

-The theme is heavily inspired by hello-friend-ng modified work by Djordje Atlialp.
+The theme is heavily inspired by hello-friend-ng hugo theme, a modified work by Djordje Atlialp.
 The theme is released under the MIT License.